 What a ride the last ten years have been.
-The workforce management industry has changed beyond recognition, bringing positive change to the work lives of millions and helping businesses who rely on the deskless workforce become more efficient, productive and profitable.
+The workforce management industry has changed beyond recognition, bringing positive change to the work lives of millions and helping businesses that rely on the deskless workforce become more efficient, productive, and profitable.

 If one word can define the last decade it’s disruption.

-Thankfully, workforce management - and the way businesses operate - has evolved.
+Thankfully, WFM - and the way businesses operate - has evolved.
 Have a look at this graph.
 Where is your business on the curve?

 What has driven the transformation?

-Thankfully, we’ve abandoned pen and paper, and instead find ourselves on a more exciting and less time-consuming path.
-The combination of technology, changing behaviours of consumers and employees, and the needs and wants of Gen Z and Millennial workers are fuelling both the industry’s growth and its increasing importance to businesses who rely on the deskless workforce.
+Thankfully, we’ve abandoned pen and paper, and instead, find ourselves on a more exciting and less time-consuming path.
+The combination of technology, changing behaviors of consumers and employees, and the needs and wants of Gen Z and Millennial workers are fuelling both the industry’s growth and its increasing importance to businesses that rely on the deskless workforce.

-Cloud computing, market-leading workforce management software has also become affordable, scaleable and is constantly improving with regular updates.
+Cloud computing, market-leading WFM software has also become affordable, scalable, and is constantly improving with regular updates.
 It brings with it better integration and more robust security.
 Gone are the days of being reliant on a legacy system or even worse a spreadsheet.

 WFM is becoming more intelligent

-Workforce management tools have evolved into the crucial piece of the puzzle that allow businesses to deliver on this promise.
+WFM tools have evolved into the crucial piece of the puzzle that allows businesses to deliver on this promise.
 It doesn’t end there.
-An intelligent workforce management solution will for example help you to:
+An intelligent WFM solution will for example help you to: